 My son was reassuring me this was not that situation…;0)

-Unbeknown to me, my son had slipped off quietly to go have a chat with my husband.
+A few minutes earlier my son had slipped off quietly to go have a “chat” with my husband.

 Even during his young tender years, he had learned one thing: when daddy holds mommy everything get better.